MiSTer-devel/SD-Installer-Win64_MiSTer/README.md

 Linux uses image on FAT partition and thus doesn't accupy separate partition.
 It allows easier Linux update which needs a simple file copy.
 It doesn't require reservation of SD space, thus it's only 200MB file instead of 500MB dedicated partition.

-New SD installer tool and Linux supplied in new releases is backward compatible with old layout.
+New SD installer tool and Linux supplied in new releases are backward compatible with old layout.
 You can continue to use the same SD card without re-formatting.
 Since new version doesn't use dedicated Linux partition, the space occupied by this partition will be eventually wasted.
 It's recommended to backup all your files from SD card and re-format it to new layout.

-Although new SD installation tool is tested, it still needs field testing and may have bugs.
+Although new SD installation tool has been tested, it still needs field testing and may have bugs.
 So, make a backup of your files.